-- Any staff member can raise an initial concern but the class teacher takes overall responsibility for ensuring the documentation is completed and for the programme of early intervention. - If a member of staff has cause for concern he/she must e-mail the Head/SENCo naming the child and listing the cause/s for concern - The SENCo will then enter the pupil's details onto the school's Concerns List and will meet with the relevant teacher to discuss their concerns/assess work/observe child, as appropriate.
-Suggestions for in-class support, or additional home support, may be given by the SENCO, including any appropriate resources. - When a teacher highlights a child as a cause for concern they must then incorporate specific activities into lesson plans to address the issues raised.
-The SENCo is available to help with resources/teaching strategies if required to do so. - At this stage, parents may be informed by the class teacher of the concerns and suggestions for home-school support will be discussed, if appropriate - At Key Stage 1, some children may be given additional small group or 1:1 teaching support for phonics, maths or handwriting, if thought to be appropriate.
+- Any staff member can raise an initial concern but the class teacher takes overall responsibility for ensuring the documentation is completed and for the programme of early intervention. - If a member of staff has cause for concern he/she must e-mail the Head/SENDCo naming the child and listing the cause/s for concern - The SENDCo will then enter the pupil's details onto the school's Concerns List and will meet with the relevant teacher to discuss their concerns/assess work/observe child, as appropriate.
+Suggestions for inclass support, or additional home support, may be given by the SENDCo, including any appropriate resources. - When a teacher highlights a child as a cause for concern they must then incorporate specific activities into lesson plans to address the issues

+- raised.
+The SENDCo is available to help with resources/teaching strategies if required to do so. - At this stage, parents may be informed by the class teacher of the concerns and suggestions for home-school support will be discussed, if appropriate - At Key Stage 1, some children may be given additional small group or 1:1 teaching support for phonics, maths or handwriting, if thought to be appropriate.
 At this stage, parents are informed of this additional support and additional work or resources may be sent home for additional learning opportunities.
-Where necessary, some children may also receive 1:1 support from an SpLD specialist teacher.
+Where necessary, some children may also receive 1:1 support from the Head of Lower School Support or an SPLD specialist teacher.